oracle-quickstart/oci-weblogic-migration/README.md

    JDBC connection strings of the OCI Database must be known before running the Resource Manager **Apply** action.

 3. **IAM Policies for Non-Admin Users**
    Ensure you have the correct IAM permissions.
-For Non-Admin users, see [Required IAM Policies for Non-Admin Users](#non-admin-user-group-policies).
+For Non-Admin users, see **Required IAM Policies for Non-Admin Users**.

 4. **Dynamic Group Policies**
    If you unselect the **"Create Policies"** checkbox during stack creation, ensure appropriate dynamic group policies are already in place.
-See [Dynamic Group Policies](#dynamic-group-policies-for-users-who-unselect-create-policies-checkbox) for details.
+See **Dynamic Group Policies** for details.

 5. **Marketplace Terms (if using UCM images)**
    If you plan to use an Oracle WebLogic for OCI UCM image from the Marketplace, you must **accept the terms** for that listing in advance.
     - If you do not accept the terms and select a UCM image during stack creation, the Resource Manager **Apply job will fail**.

-#### Step 2: Collect the Stack File
+##### Step 2: Collect the Stack File
 - **If `migration_script.sh` was executed with `skip_transfer=true`:**
   Transfer the stack file to a workstation that has access to Oracle Cloud via a browser.